What Can You Do With a Doctorate in Nursing?

 There is a broad range of jobs available for those holding a DNP or have DNP specialties.
 Examples include:

-- Clinical Nurse Specialist: it’s their responsibility to optimize patient care, make decisions regarding staff allocation, develop specialized treatment plans following examinations, provide patient education, promote staff teamwork through the incorporation of best practices, analyze patient data, and participate in new research.
+- Clinical Nurse Specialists: it’s their responsibility to optimize patient care, make decisions regarding staff allocation, develop specialized treatment plans following examinations, provide patient education, promote staff teamwork through the incorporation of best practices, analyze patient data, and participate in the new research.

 - Healthcare Executive: these individuals must ensure hospitals and medical offices continue operating in a machine-like manner.
 Not only do these medical professionals understand the relationships between doctors and nurses but also what patients are expecting from healthcare providers.